sanju-2006/Module-6/ENCAPSULATION.md

 ---

 ### AIM
-To write a Python program to create a class `Student` with the private members `name` and `age`, and add getter and setter methods to initialize and modify the `age` variable.
+Create a class Employee with public method show to display the details of the employee.

 ---